pitschr/knx-link/README.md

 # KNX Link

-KNX Link comes with a **server** and a **client**.
-The KNX Link server establish a connection to your KNX Net/IP device using the [knx-core](https://github.com/pitschr/knx-core) and acts as a KNX gateway.
+The KNX Link establish a connection to your KNX Net/IP device using the [knx-core](https://github.com/pitschr/knx-core) and acts as a KNX gateway.
+KNX Link comes with a pair: **server** and **client**.

 The purpose of the KNX Link server and client is to allow you to send requests to KNX network with almost no delay.
-The *KNX Link server* is running as a `systemd` service and keeps the connection with your KNX Net/IP device and is taking care of the most heavy tasks while the *KNX Link client* is a light-weight command-line tool with its short life cycle.
+The *KNX Link server* is running as a long-running `systemd` service and keeps the connection with your KNX Net/IP device and is taking care of the heavy communication tasks while the *KNX Link client* is a light-weight command-line tool with a short life cycle.
+The communication between the server and client is done via TCP socket as illustrated below.

 ![Architecture](./assets/readme_architecture.png)